saifkheraj/d_s/Analytics/scenario_analysis/README.md

-# 📊 Statistics Mini-Series: Understanding Probability Distributions (CAP Prep)
+# 📊 Statistics Mini-Series: Understanding Probability Distributions

 Welcome to our **Statistics Mini-Series**, the foundation of simulation modeling for data-driven decision-making.
 This class is the **core building block** of everything that follows — especially probability, uncertainty modeling, and simulation analysis in CAP.